pidupuis/blog/source/_posts/Handle-google-authentication-during-end-to-end-tests.md

 ## Approval requirements

 The login form is not the only thing to handle.
 When you use a Google app, some intermediary pages can appear to ask you to approve the app and/or some access requirements.
-It is only asked once during the installation so we often forget this pages.
+It is only asked once during the installation so we often forget these pages.
 In the context of our tests, this will be asked every time you'll run your test since nothing is registered locally.

 There are two pages to consider, one concerning the apps market account and one for authorizations, which could be handled as following: